sandra-calvo/smarthomes/README.md

 ### Step 7.
 Test your dialog
 As you make changes to your dialog, you can test it at any time to see how it responds to input.
-From the Dialog tab, click the conversation buble icon.
+From the Dialog tab, click the conversation bubble icon.
 In the chat panel, type some text and then press Enter.
 Check the response to see if the dialog correctly interpreted your input and chose the right response.

 The chat window indicates what intents and entities were recognized in the input.
 In the dialog editor pane, the currently active node is highlighted